Art/Art.github.io/demo/5w/readme.md

 	* Strategies
 	* Markets
 	* Financials
-* So let's double click into the possibilities and what we know so far for art.github.io using these topics
+* So let's double click into the possibilities and what we know so far for art.github.io using these topic headings

-## 1. People
+## 1. People / Who

 * Mostly ordinary peeps
 * Grad degree level